 Zermatt Heli-ski; Possibly the best Heli-ski destination in the alps

 Zermatt heli-ski is the biggest operation in Switzerland.
-You can either go off-piste heli-skiing with a guide, or simply take a helicopter up to the top slopes, thus avoiding lift lines.
-It takes 10 minutes instead of up to 2 hours!
+You can either go off-piste heli-skiing with a guide, or simply take a helicopter up to the top slopes.
+It takes 10 minutes instead of around 1 hour lift travel time.
 Two drops are possible, at Rothorn (top of the Sunnegga ski area), and at Testa Grigia (top of the Matterhorn and Cervinia ski areas).
 You can also choose between a direct flight from the Zermatt heliport, or various scenic ones around the Matterhorn and the other 4,000m+ peaks and glaciers.
-Prices are between 80 – 220 Chf per person.
+Prices are between 80 – 220.- CHF per person.

 The helicopters used are the 4-5 seater Eurocopter SA-315 B ‘LAMA’ und AS-350B2 ‘Ecureuil’.

 The helicopters are run by Air Zermatt and we will be glad to take care of booking it for you.
 If you are skiing off-piste a guide is compulsory; the typical charge is CHF 600 for a group of 4 and there is an additional charge per helicopter of circa CHF 600.